 |Social Science (SS)||3|

 |Natural Science (NS)||3|

 |Analytical Reasoning (MSA, QR/1, QR/2)||3|

 |Race and Ethnicity (RE)||3|

 At the end of their second year students present their work to date before a committee of three faculty members.
-In preparation for the sophomore review, students supply faculty committee members with résumés, statements about their work, and reflections on their development to date.
-Special meetings for sophomores are held prior to the reviews in order to help them prepare.
+In preparation for the sophomore review, students take Second Year Studio, a course that encourages reflection on their creative development to date and allows time to create new work for their review.
+Many resources are available to help students prepare.

 A successful Sophomore Review is required for continuation in the program.
 Students who perform unsatisfactorily on their Sophomore Reviews may be asked to re-review at a designated date; some may be asked to take time off or improve deficiencies prior to advancing; and a small minority may be directed to leave the program.
 These reviews are a significant assessment component of the program.

-Students are required to participate in a Stamps School approved international experience during their undergraduate study.
+Students are required to participate in a Stamps School approved International Experience during their undergraduate study.
 The experience need not be credit bearing, but must occur after the student has matriculated.
 Students whose permanent address is not in the United States are exempt from this requirement.
-Requests for an exception to this policy should be directed to the International Engagement Coordinator.
+Requests for an exception to this policy should be directed to the Director of International Study Programs.